 Healthcare Management vs. Healthcare Administration: What’s the Difference?

 Healthcare management and healthcare administration share enough similarities that people often refer to the positions interchangeably.
 However, they also have significant differences that should be considered before pursuing a career in either field.
 Mount Vernon Nazarene University has helped adult learners balance education with busy work schedules through accelerated on-campus and online programs.
-Here, we discuss the differences between healthcare management and healthcare administration to assist you with your career decision.

 Healthcare management focuses on the business aspects of the facility to ensure all employees receive sufficient pay and provide exceptional services.
 These professionals manage the finances, supplies, and maintenance of the building to ensure processes go smoothly.
 When it comes to the accounting aspect of running a healthcare organization, managers are primarily concerned with financial stability.
 In other words, they pay more attention to overall operations.